Indeed for employers review

 Indeed is a job board with massive reach, as it garners over 250 million monthly unique site views.
 But you’ll have to pay to make your listing stand out from the thousands of other job posts, and its pay-per-click billing model lacks transparency.

 Indeed allows you to create, post and edit your job posting.
-You can either redirect each candidate to your website, or applicants can apply directly through Indeed.
+Either you can redirect each candidate to your website, or applicants can apply directly through Indeed.

 Here’s a snapshot of its unique features: